 Kevin Kimberlin discovers and supports big ideas.
-Pursuing this approach, he co-founded or first funded several companies that have changed the healthcare landscape and revolutionized global communications.
+To make them practical and valuable, he co-founded or first funded several companies that have changed the medical landscape and revolutionized global communications.

-Mobile Telephony — Kimberlin backed Millicom Inc., the firm that led the global roll-out of mobile communications.
-As both investor and advisor to the CEO, he structured the first private financing for Millicom when it had only five employees and $131,000 of paid-in founders capital.
-This financing was the impetus for the joint-venture named Vodafone, in recognition of Millicom’s development of the Voice and Data phone.
-Starting with the announcement of this first cellular award during a planning session in Mr. Kimberlin’s office on December 16, 1982, Vodafone grew into the world’s largest communications firm.
-Today, the dozens of cellular operators set up by Millicom and its joint ventures cover Africa, the Americas, Europe, and Asia, serving in aggregate, approximately 10% of the human race.
+The World’s First Cellphone Venture — Kimberlin backed Millicom Inc., the world’s first cellular phone venture.
+As both investor and advisor to the CEO, Kimberlin structured the first private financing for Millicom when it had only five employees and $131,000 of paid-in founders capital.
+This financing was the impetus for the joint-venture re-named Vodafone in recognition of Millicom’s VOice and DAta phone (predecessor to the smartphone).
+Starting on December 16, 1982 with the announcement of their first cellular award during a planning session in Mr. Kimberlin’s office, Vodafone grew into the world’s largest communications firm.
+Establishing joint-ventures in all corners of the world, the firm led the global roll-out of mobile communications.
+Such that today, the dozens of cellular operators set up by Millicom and its joint ventures cover Africa, the Americas, Europe, and asia, and serve in aggregate, approximately 20% of the human race.

-Broadband Communications — Kimberlin was hired in 1998 by General Instrument Corporation (GI) — his corporate partner at Ciena — as the sole General Partner and manager of an engineering team making high-speed Internet access gear.
-The Limited Partners were Liberty Media, Forstmann Little, and GI, which collectively invested $525 million in Next Level Communication LP.
+Broadband Communications — Kimberlin was hired by General Instrument Corporation (his corporate partner at Ciena) as the sole General Partner and manager of an engineering team making high-speed Internet equipment.
+The Limited Partners were Liberty Media, Forstmann Little, and General Instrument, which collectively invested $525 million in Next Level Communication LP.
 Their confidence in Mr. Kimberlin was rewarded after he took Next Level public, creating a market value of $17 billion.
 Motorola subsequently acquired 100% of both GI and Next Level.

-The first funding for Intervoice came from Kimberlin’s efforts with the Bass Brothers-controlled Gtech Corp.
-Intervoice designed and marketed a pioneering artificial intelligence voice-computer system called “the Robot Operator.”
-Convergys acquired Intervoice in 2008 for $335 million in cash.
+The first funding for pioneering artificial intelligence Intervoice Inc. came from Kimberlin’s efforts with the Bass Brothers-controlled Gtech Corp.
+Intervoice designed and marketed a company, voice-computer system called “the Robot Operator” which was Convergys acquired for $335 million in cash.

 He was also an original investor in the Hispanic superstore chain called El Super.
 Partnering with the billionaire Chedraui family, El Super grew from start into a firm with 4,000 employees, serving 2 million customers and generating $1 billion in top-line revenues a year.

-Mr. Kimberlin also bought into and brought together the funding to launch ShopNBC (ValueVision), an Internet and TV convergence pioneer.
-Thanks in part to an additional investment by NBC and GE totalling $222 million, ShopNBC has generated a cumulative $10 billion in revenues.
+Mr. Kimberlin also bought into and brought together the funding to launch ShopNBC (ShopHQ), an Internet and TV convergence pioneer.
+Thanks in part to an additional investment by NBC and GE totaling $222 million, ShopNBC has generated a cumulative $10 billion in revenues.

 On a more positive note, Kimberlin’s focus at Aperture Technologies helped turn that firm into a leading supplier of data center software to Fortune 100 companies.
 As its major investor and director, he pushed Aperture into the heart of cloud computing — energy and infrastructure management for data centers.
 Emerson Electric acquired Aperture and its top competitor, turning the combination into the dominant player in data center management software.

 Kimberlin was also invited into the founding partnership of Corvis Inc., an optical networking firm.
 After securing $400 million from Cisco, Kleiner Perkins and others, Corvis raised $1.1 billion in the largest IPO for a pre-revenue start-up ever.
-At its public debut, the $38 billion valuation of Corvis was higher than General Motors — the #1 firm in the Fortune 500 at that time,
+At its public debut, the $38 billion valuation of Corvis was higher than the #1 firm in the Fortune 500 at that time.

-Social Impact — To further promote social progress through science and technology entrepreneurship, in 1991 Mr. Kimberlin assumed control of Spencer Trask & Co.
-Here he supports high impact entrepreneurs, scientists, and technology leaders.
+To further promote social progress through science and technology entrepreneurship, in 1991 Mr. Kimberlin assumed control of Spencer Trask & Co. where he supports other high impact entrepreneurs, scientists, and technology leaders.
 He also gives to a variety of civic organizations including Harvard University (for its innovation lab), BeyondPolio and the Jonas Salk Legacy Foundation (for their efforts in supporting the eradication of polio worldwide), the Audubon Society (for its citizen-science and conservation programs), and Yaddo, the creative artist community, where he is an Honorary Lifetime Member in recognition of his support of writers, choreographers, dancers, playwrights and composers.

 Mr. Kimberlin graduated from Indiana University and earned his masters from Harvard University.
-He makes little fanfare about his activities, secure in the conviction that — to quote Mr. Spencer Trask — what matters are “Deeds, not words.”
+He makes little fanfare about his activities, secure in a conviction best stated by Mr. Spencer Trask: what matters are “Deeds, not words.”